Weburz/selfhosted-runners/README.md

 ```

 **NOTE**: The `terraform plan` command will automatically detect and pick up the
-`terraform.tfvars` file as long as its named exactly as such and nothing else
+`terraform.tfvars` file as long as it's named exactly as such and nothing else
 (for example, `terraform.example.tfvars` won't work).
 If you have a differently
 named `.tfvars` file, you will have to pass it to the `terraform plan` command
 explicitly (see